top of page

 Nib socket; material: ebonite, shape: short (12 mm).

-Grip section and barrel; material: one piece injection molded transparent acrylics, shape; flat top edge, tapered, no brass ring.
+Grip section and barrel; material: one piece injection molded transparent acrylic resin without reinforcing ring⁽⁴⁾, shape; flat top edge, tapered, no brass ring.

-Filling system; material: injection molded acrylics with synthetic plastic seal (early type)smooth turning knob.
+Filling system; material: injection molded cellulose acetate with black elastomer seal (modified type), smooth turning knob.

 Dimensions;